What is Erasmus+?

 Key Action 2 involves strategic partnerships for innovation and exchange of good practice.

 Under Key Action 2, in 2014, SNMCI participated with 6 other colleges in a project with the theme of inclusive education.
 This project culminated in a two week workshop in Izmir, Turkey, attended by four SNMCI students and two teachers.
-A new project is being planned, to commence in September 2015.

 Key Action 3 is about policy reform.